-Medications Used for Traumatic Brain Injury
+What Are the Types of Medications Used for Traumatic Brain Injury?

-There are currently no drugs that are FDA-approved to treat the effects of traumatic brain injury, which means the medications listed below are all “off-label.”
+Medications can address several effects associated with brain injury, from mood disorders to physical pain.
+However, there are currently no drugs that are FDA-approved to treat the effects of traumatic brain injury, meaning the medications listed below are all “off-label.”

 Here are some of the most common types of medications used to treat traumatic brain injury:

-- Insomnia or sleeping too much
+- Insomnia or excessive sleep

 - Extreme fatigue